 Who are these men?

 The men appear to have been friends or co-workers of my great-great grandfather, Charles Jacques François (“François”) Perrotin, who was a mechanic for Ferrocarriles Mexicanos, the Mexican Railway System, at Orizaba Station.
 (François died in Orizaba on May 25, 1891, of meningitis.)
 Timothy Bennett, Maria Dolores’s husband, also worked for Ferrocarriles Mexicanos as a train engineer.
-All appear to be either American or European, perhaps British, French or Irish.
+They appear to be either American or European, perhaps British, French or Irish.
 This is especially plausible, given that these groups engineered and built the Mexican Railway line from Veracruz to Mexico City.

 If anyone reading this has any thoughts on the identity of these men or suggestions for where to look next, I’d love to hear them.